Local H-Principles for Partial Holomorphic Relations: Holomorphic partial differential relations and their h --principles

-$U_j\cap S$ is the union of a finite amount of complex submanifolds.
-The codimension of a complex analytic set on the chart $B_j$ is the minimum of the codimensions of that submanifolds.
-The codimension of a complex analytic set is the minimum codimension of the codimensions of the complex analytic set over each ball of the covering.

-\begin{proposition} Let $\pi:X\to B$ be a holomorphic vector bundle and $\calR\subset X_\CC^{(1)}$ be a partial holomorphic relation.
+\begin{proposition} Let $\pi:X\to B$ be a holomorphic vector bundle and $\calR\subset X_\CC^{(1)}$ be a holomorphic partial differential relation.
 If $\calR$ is a THR then it has ample realifications. \end{proposition} \begin{proof} Let $M\subset B$ be a totally real submanifold of maximal dimension.
 We have to prove that $\calR_\RR(M)$ is ample in $(X_{|M})^{(1)}$.